JBL-987/CryptoConverterExtension/README.md

-An extnesion for your browser
+An extension for your browser